Phantasy Star IV – 1993 Developer Interviews

 Yoshida: In our design plans, we really wanted to include the vehicle battles that we had been unable to do in PSII.

-Kodama: When we began the PSIV development, I said we absolutely have to do vehicle battles this time!
+Kodama: When we began the PSIV development, I said we have to do vehicle battles this time!
 I really just wanted to make moving around the map more fun.
 It’s super convenient for people who want to get to the next place, and if you’d rather gain experience, you can always just walk.
-The vehicle designs themselves may make you shed a tear of nostalgia as well. (laughs)
+The vehicle designs themselves may make you shed a tear of nostalgia too. (laughs)

 Yoshida: With regard to characters, the first game had 4 player characters, while PSII had 8, but when we looked back at those characters, it appeared to use that their characterization and psychology was rather shallow.
 That was something we wanted to change if we made another Phantasy Star, to give the characters more inner depth.